tunnell/wax/docs/installation.rst

 Install snappy
 ==============

-Please install (snappy)[http://code.google.com/p/snappy/], which is a compression library from Google.
+Please install `snappy 1.0.2 <http://code.google.com/p/snappy/>`_, which is a compression library from Google.
 The concept behind the library is when data is being transferred over a network, the CPU is normally doing nothing.
 Therefore, if we use the CPU a little, we can reduce the data size and send the data quicker.